 How to perform an E. coli culture

 Novec HFE-7500 (Sigma Aldrich) containing 0.5% or 3% dSURF

 Dispersed phase Reagents:

 500µl suspension of E. coli ECJW922 in TB (Terrific broth) medium with OD600 (optical density) of 0.005 (5 x 106 CFU/ml) or 0.01 (10 x 107 CFU/ml), which means cell concentration in the first suspension was 5 x 106 CFU/ml and in second suspension 10 x 107 CFU/ml.
 CFU – colony forming unit.

-Droplet generation was performed with customer designed PDMS chip but we would recommend to use the EZ drop chip
+E. Coli culture in droplets was performed with customer designed PDMS chip, but we would recommend using the EZ drop chip.

 Test with E. coli cells at OD= 0.005 and 0.5% surfactant concentration, incubation at 37 °C:

 Stable, monodispersed droplet emulsions were observed on both images.
 High numbers of E. coli cells were observed in almost half of the droplets, particularly in 46±0.8 % of droplets, which is in a good agreement with the theoretical number of 54% calculated from the Poisson distribution of cells over 33.6 µm droplets (160 pL) at a given concentration of 5 x 106 CFU/ml.